Blaise Cruz

 Mabuhay! đź‘‹

-Prior to my PhD, I was Lead Research Engineer at Samsung Research in the Philippines where I worked on low-resource machine translation and dialogue generation.
-I have also been previously affiliated with the University of the Philippines, De La Salle University, and Senti AI.
+Prior to my PhD, I was Lead Research Engineer at Samsung Research where I worked on low-resource machine translation and dialogue generation.
+I’ve also previously been affiliated with Mila - Quebec AI Institute and McGill University, the University of the Philippines, De La Salle University, and Senti AI.

 If you’re interested in collaborating or if you want to chat about low-resource languages, feel free to get in touch!
 You may reach me through my email me (at) blaisecruz (dot) com.